slesinger/mujbasic/README.md

 # Hondani Shell - Custom BASIC ROM Replacement for Commodore 64

-A custom BASIC ROM replacement for the Commodore 64, written in 6502 assembly using KickAssembler.
-This project assumes running on Commodore Ultimate or Commodore 64 with Ultimate Cartridge for networking capabilities.

-## Project Overview

 This project replaces the standard Commodore 64 BASIC ROM ($A000-$BFFF) with custom code.
 When the C64 is switched on, this ROM gets executed instead of the built-in BASIC interpreter.
+The HDN Shell provides modern command line capabilities inspired by Linux shell commands, enhancing productivity on the C64.

+### Motivation
+ - C64 is great hardware.
+It received wonderful update with C64 Ultimate,
+ - C64 can be used as a serious computer even these days. <your favorite reason goes here>,
+ - Command line is very powerful, and yes, you can find some inspiration in Linux shell which is not so bad in the end :-),
+ - HDN Shell brings power of command line to C64,
+ - HDN Shell replaces BASIC ROM and hence
+ - all C64 memory remains free for your usage.
+ - BASIC is mostly only used for loading programs, hence you will not miss it much,
+ - Who wants to program in BASIC can plug in a cartridge with BASIC,
+ - See all the features HDN Shell brings to your C64.

+ ### Features
+ - Focus on productivity :-)
+ - Abbreviated commands (e.g., `L` for `LOAD`, `LL` for `Long Directory List`),
+ - Commands inspired by Linux shell commands (e.g., `LS`, `LL`, `RM`, `MV`, `CP`),
+ - Command line history (use UP/DOWN arrows to navigate),
+ - Scroll back the screen like page up/page down (use F1/F7 keys),
+ - Integrated monitor to inspect memory (e.g. `M`, `G`),
+ - More to come once Commodore will deliver my C64 Ultimate :-)
 ### Current Version: 0.1 (Minimal Test)

 Features: